datoviz/datoviz/docs/user/index.md

 # User manual

-The user manual focuses on **scientific 2D/3D plotting wth Python**, and it assumes no prior experience with GPU.
+The user manual focuses on **scientific 2D/3D plotting with Python**, and it assumes no prior experience with GPU.

 * [Installation](install.md)
 * [Quickstart](quickstart.md): your first plots